 - Only one entry per person is allowed in the manuscript awards.

-- All entries must be original work.
+- All entries must be original and human-generated work.
 If the work is an adaptation of material not in the public domain, permission of the original creator must accompany the entry.
+We do not accept submissions written or developed by generative AI tools such as Chat GPT, nor will we accept plagiarised work.

 - Copyright for the entry remains with the author.

-- No more than 50% of the manuscript may have been published in magazines and anthologies or by broadcast media.
-The work must not be accepted for publication at the time of submission, nor can it be published before the announcement of the awards in October (although it may be accepted for publication).
+- No more than 50% of the manuscript may have been published in magazines and anthologies or by broadcast or online media.
+The work must not be accepted for publication at the time of submission, nor can it be published (including self-publication) before the announcement of the awards in October although it may be accepted for publication.

 - Entries must be in English